 In the information age we are exposed to unprecedented volumes of information.
-Information overload can often be referred to as infobesity or infoxication, which is the difficulty a person can have understanding an issue and making decisions that can be caused by the presence of too much information [25].
+Yang (2003) defines information overload often referred to as infobesity or infoxication is the difficulty a person can have understanding an issue and making decisions that can be caused by the presence of too much information.
 Information is core to effective decision making and problem solving.
-When information overload occurs, it is likely that a reduction in decision quality will occur.
+Speier, et.al.
+(1999) argues that when information overload occurs, it is likely that a reduction in decision quality will occur.
 The PIECES (Performance, Information, Economics, Control, Efficiency, and Service) framework, developed by Wetherbe, permits the classification of problems faced by organisations and systems.
-In the context of the digitisation of information and the Internet, of advances in computer and information technology, which have led to the ability to produce more information more quickly and to disseminate this information to a wider audience than ever before, the PIECES framework highlights information overload as a potential problem in existing information systems [19].
+In the context of the digitisation of information and the Internet, of advances in computer and information technology, which have led to the ability to produce more information more quickly and to disseminate this information to a wider audience than ever before, the PIECES framework highlights information overload as a potential problem in existing information systems (PIECES, 2015).